clementfarabet/lua---nnx/README.md

-# nnx: experimental stuff for the 'nn' package.
+# nnx: experimental 'nn' components

 The original neural network from Torch7, [nn](https://github.com/torch/nn), contains stable and widely used modules. 'nnx' contains more experimental, unproven modules, and